 Babes in Toyland 1961—This Disney musical is based on the Victor Herbert operetta, but takes many liberties with the plot.
 The Technicolor production stars Ray Bolger as the evil Barnaby, Tommy Sands as Tom Piper, and Annette Funicello as Mary Contrary.
 Part of the plot surrounds the efforts of the Toymaker in Toyland (Ed Wynn) and his efforts and those of his apprentice, Grumio (Tommy Kirk) to make enough toys for Christmas.
 Will they be successful or will Barnaby foil their plans and ruin the lives of Tom and Mary?

 Backstory: The movie was a financial failure and Disney didn’t make another musical on this scale again until Mary Poppins (1964), which became one of the studio’s biggest box office hits during Walt Disney’s lifetime.
-The was the first film in which Ray Bolger played an evil character.
+This was the first film in which Ray Bolger played an evil character.

 No comments: